"GITHUB" Charge on Your Statement: What It Means

 Generate My Dispute Letter โFrequently Asked Questions

-Why am I being charged by GITHUB every month?
+Why am I seeing a recurring GITHUB charge every month?

 How do I check what my GITHUB charge is for?